loichyan/thisctx/README.md

 ### `thisctx.module`

-This option allows you put all generated context types into a single module.
+This option allows you to put all generated context types into a single module.

 ```rust
 #[derive(WithContext)]